Continuing Education (CEU)

-- To gain understanding of the FDA regulatory status of CES and MET, and fundamental differences in the characteristics and clinical use between CES and MET, and other electromedical modalities indicated for the treatment of mental disorders and pain.
+- Gain understanding of the FDA regulatory status of CES and MET, and the fundamental differences between CES and MET and other electromedical modalities indicated for the treatment of pain and mental disorders.

-- To gain understanding of the research, including clinical trials, and postulated mechanisms of action of CES and MET.
+- Gain understanding of the research, including clinical trials, and postulated mechanisms of action of CES and MET.

-- To gain understanding of the general principles of using CES in a clinical practice.
+- Gain understanding of the general principles of using CES in a clinical practice.

-- To explore issues that arise in clinical practice by exploring actual clinical vignettes of patients using CES and MET.
+- Explore issues that can arise in clinical practice by discussing actual clinical vignettes of patients using CES and MET.

 - Explore a new explanatory model of CES in the context of theories of brain neuroplasticity and memory reconsolidation.

-- To gain understanding of the basic protocol of administering MET.
+- Gain understanding of the basic protocol of administering CES and MET.

 Tuition: $150.00/$120 by early registration deadline

 NOTE: 50% tuition refund if cancelled two weeks prior to seminar; no refunds thereafter.

 * Available CEUs